-If the complainant believes the school did not handle their complaint in accordance with the published complaints policy and procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the DfE after they have completed stage 2.
+If the complainant believes the school did not handle their complaint in accordance with this complaints procedure or it has acted unlawfully or unreasonably in the exercise of its duties under education law, they can contact the DfE after they have completed formal stage 2.

-The DfE will not normally investigate the substance of the complaint or overturn decisions made by the school.
-The DfE will consider whether the school has adhered to education legislation and any statutory policies connected to the complaint.
+The DfE will not normally investigate the substance of complaints or overturn any decisions made by the school.
+They will consider whether the school has adhered to education legislation and any statutory policies connected with the complaint.